Self Led Visits

 To book this classroom, please see facilities and booking.

-Come and use our amazing object handling boxes full of real objects you can touch and play with.
+Come and use our amazing object handling real objects you can touch and play with.
 Compare and contrast the lives of the people of Blaenavon from the 19th century to the 20th century.
-Explore the differences between poor and rich people, look at domestic and workers objects and compare contrasting cultures across the world.
+Explore the differences between poor and rich people.

 Curriculum Links: Literacy, Numeracy, Geography, History, Science